amitjoy/Spider-Chart-SWT/README.md

 *In Java SE:*

-Build the library using maven and put the recently built jar to your application classpath.
+Build the library using maven and put the recently built jar file to your application classpath.

 ### Sample Usage Snippet